 Honest, sincere employee feedback is crucial if an organization is to grow professionally.
-From constructive criticisms, positive feedback, and even complaints, such information allows managers and leaders to enact change within their organizations.
+From constructive criticisms to positive feedback, and even complaints, such information allows managers and leaders to enact change within their organizations.

-Rather unfortunately, many organizations do not have the proper mechanisms to receive feedback from their employees.
-This week, IQDynamics takes a look at how an HR software is able to help employers elicit genuine employee feedback.
+Unfortunately, many organizations do not have the proper mechanisms to receive feedback from their employees.
+This week, IQDynamics takes a look at how HR software is able to help employers elicit genuine employee feedback.

-It goes without saying that interactions between manager and employee are usually plagued by an inherent power dynamic.
+It goes without saying that interactions between managers and employees are usually plagued by an inherent power dynamic.
 As much as managers would like to be open and honest with their employees, there will always be that slight element of hesitation and fear.

 Consequently, data collected from employees tends to be inaccurate and artificially skewed.
 For example, during town hall sessions, chances are good that the majority of your employees will be unwilling to provide negative employee feedback of any kind.